clauswilke/structural_prediction_of_ER/protein_design/README.txt

 		Script that calculates entropies from the designed sequences. cMyPDBParser.py
-		This is a helper script used to extract the sequences.
+		This is a helper script used to extract the sequences. rename_sequences.py
+		This is a script that just renamed the .pdb returned from Rosetta.

 designed_sequences/
 	Contains the sequences for the designed proteins (500 for each of 10 PDBS = 5000 Sequences Total)